 - The description of the property isn’t compelling or informative enough

-If you’re new to this game and/or would feel more comfortable with the extra support which many other online agents won’t provide, Upad is definitely a wise choice.
+If you’re new to this game and/or would feel more comfortable with the extra support, including the already discussed assistance with getting all your vital and legal documents in order, which many other online agents won’t provide, Upad is definitely the wise choice.
 They will do you no wrong.
 The quality of their customer service alone is worth paying the extra for.
-As said, they thrive off repeat custom, and I’m sure it’s down to quality service.
+As said, they thrive off repeat custom, and I’m sure it’s down to providing quality service.

-I would happily use an alternative £50 online letting agent (half of what Upad charge) to generate enquiries, but on the same token, I wouldn’t begrudge digging a little deeper to benefit from the reassurance of Upad’s overall service.
-End of the day, anything is better than paying high-street rates.
+Ultimately, I don’t think you need to use Upad’s premium service if you’re a seasoned landlord and your primary objective is to purely generate enquiries from prospective tenants.
+I would happily use an alternative and cheaper online letting agent to generate enquiries, especially OpenRent.co.uk, but on the same token, I wouldn’t begrudge digging deeper to benefit from the reassurance of Upad’s overall support.